 What is the Colorado Health Access Survey?

-The Colorado Health Access Survey (CHAS) is conducted every other year to measure the health of Coloradans, their interactions with the health care system, and the impact of major health care policy developments.
+The Colorado Health Access Survey (CHAS) is conducted every other year to measure the health of Coloradans, their interactions with the health care system, the impact of major health care policy developments, and the social factors that impact their health.
 More than 10,000 households are surveyed anonymously, online and by phone, to gather a representative sample of Colorado’s regions and population.
-The Colorado Health Institute (CHI) administers the CHAS through its survey vendor, NORC.
+The Colorado Health Institute (CHI) administers the CHAS through its survey vendor, NORC (see below for more information).

 Is the survey confidential?

 The CHAS is voluntary and confidential.
-Information that personally identifies you in any way is kept in the strictest confidence and no one, including CHI, will see your name or contact information.
+Information that personally identifies you in any way, such as your address, is on a password-protected secure internal NORC server with access limited to project staff.
+No one at CHI will see your name or contact information.
+At the end of data collection, this information is deleted.
 Any published study results will be released in summary form and will not contain identifiable personal information.
 Your decision to participate will not affect your insurance, health care, or relationship with any state or federal agency.

 How do you use the survey data?